 A closer look at charitable trusts

-“With these types of charitable trusts, you can control the timing of your charitable donation, choose whether to make it in a lump-sum remainder or income stream, and decide how much your heirs can benefit from the income or remainder,” says Ajay Sarkaria, a senior wealth planning specialist at Fidelity Investments.
+“With these types of charitable trusts, you can control the timing of your charitable donation, choose whether to make it in a lump-sum remainder or income stream, and decide how much your heirs can benefit from the income or remainder,” says Ajay Sarkaria, regional vice president, wealth planning at Fidelity Investments.

 "While a donor-advised fund cannot provide a stream of income to a noncharitable beneficiary,” says Deborah Segal, a director at Fidelity Charitable®, “setting one up in conjunction with a split-interest trust can enable you to take advantage of the key benefits of the trust and the donor-advised fund."